 The couple had studied the problem of seawater distillation with Dutch specialists.
 After having succeeded in convincing the governor, Mr. Gaspard Vynckier devised (using Belgian and Dutch materials) a heavy fuel distiller with a 90m3 daily production capacity.

-From 1970-71 he had the Santa Maria water castle built.
-A special barge was constructed in order to empty the 40 ton boiler.
-Mr Gaspard Vynckier presented the administration with a plan for the implantation of a sewage and potable water distribution system.
+In 1970-71 he had the Santa Maria water castle built.
+A special barge was constructed in order to empty the 40-ton boiler.
+Mr. Gaspard Vynckier presented the administration with a plan for the implantation of a sewage and potable water distribution system.